kalyanikhona/llm-model-behavior-research/research/nlp-principles-model-behavior-geo.md

 3. **For Google Models**: Emphasize verifiable facts with authority signals
 4. **For All Models**: Place related concepts where attention will connect them

-**Focus on optimizing for learned attention patterns shaped by each lab's fine-tuning philosophy, not algorithms**
+## Focus on optimizing for learned attention patterns shaped by each lab's fine-tuning philosophy, not algorithms
  ---

-# 7 key-learnings
+## 7. Key Learnings

 1. **Modern AI search is a hybrid system** - combining traditional web crawling with LLM synthesis
 2. **Semantic understanding > keyword matching** - Focus on meaning and context